-EGMT 572 Statistical Data Analysis requires as a prerequisite EGMT 571 Managerial Statistics or approval from the program administration to complete a waiver and request to take then pass the STAT Placement Exam in place of EGMT 571.
+EGMT 572 requires EGMT 571 as a prerequisite or a waiver must be approved by the program administration to take then pass the STAT Placement Exam in place of EGMT 571.
 If approved for the waiver of EGMT 571, students will be eligible to complete an upper level course substitution to satisfy the degree requirements.

-\\ Students may select electives from other disciplines outside of Engineering Management with prior approval from their advisor.
+Students may select electives from other disciplines outside of Engineering Management with prior approval from their advisor.